Mohammad Asaduddin

 Mohammad Asaduddin (born 18 May 1990) is an Indian cricketer.
 He made his first-class debut for Goa in the 2018–19 Ranji Trophy on 6 December 2018.
 Asaduddin's last competitive appearance prior to his first-class debut had come in 2009.

 Early life and career

 His father is Mohammad Azharuddin, who captained the India cricket team in the 1980s and 1990s.

+His younger brother Ayazuddin died in a bike accident in 2011.
 He made his first-class cricket debut in 2018.

 Personal life

-He married Anam Mirza, the sister of Sania Mirza in 2019.
+In 2019, he married Anam Mirza, the younger sister of tennis star Sania Mirza.